johnnymetz/johnny-metz-blog/content/posts/jetbrains-scope.md

 Some of these scopes need to be managed, which make them error-prone and ineffective.
 For example, the "Project Test Files" predefined scope is populated by files marked as a "Test Sources Root".
 I prefer to use a custom scope for test files in most cases because I just need to write a single rule, rather than manually marking each test directory.

-The scopes that don't need to be managed are useful, such as "Open Files" and "All Changed Files".
+The scopes that don't need to be managed are useful, such as "All Changed Files" and "Open Files".

-### Use a Scope for Code Search
+### Use a Scope in Code Search

-In the search dialog, select the "Scope" button and choose the scope you want to use in the dropdown.
+In the search dialog, select the "Scope" tab and choose the scope you want to use in the dropdown.
+We're searching the [Wagtail](https://github.com/wagtail/wagtail) repository below.
 Notice the number of matches reduces significantly as the scope gets more specific.
-Note we're searching the [Wagtail](https://github.com/wagtail/wagtail) repository.

 {{< mp4-video src="/videos/jetbrains-scope.mp4" >}}